 In order to keep costs down, there are no refreshments provided during the course of the walk.
-There are however, light refreshments provided at the finish (Leenaun).
+There are however, light warm refreshments provided at Finish 3 (Leenane Hotel).

-No, NUIGMC club members must carry all the required gear and materials to the checkpoint and as such it is not feasible to bring water to also bring enough water for the participants.
-If you’d prefer to carry less water, purification tablets can be used to purify the water from the various lakes along the route (particularly Loch Mháim Ochoige).
+No, UGMC club members must carry all the required gear and materials to the checkpoint and as such it is not feasible to also bring enough water for the participants.
+If you’d prefer to carry less water, purification tablets / filters can be used to purify the water from the various lakes along the route (particularly Loch Mháim Ochoige).

 For minor incidents each checkpoint is equipped with a first aid kit, while all checkpoints will have at least one member with basic first aid training.
 For more serious accidents, the entire walk comes under the control of the emergency services (Galway Mountain Rescue).

 The Maamturks Challenge starts at 5 am.
-Participants receive their respective numbered Walk Card, complete a gear check and depart in the darkness up Corcog.
-Participants can depart between 5-6 am.
-The distribution of Walk Cards will stop at 6 am (in a change to previous years of 7 am – due to dwindling numbers availing of a later starting time).
+Participants receive their respective numbered Walk Card, complete a gear check and depart in the darkness up Corcóg.
+Participants can depart between 5 -7 am.
+The distribution of Walk Cards & will stop at 7 am.

 The Walk Card is a written record, used to track the progress of the participant.
 It is validated at each checkpoint on the hills and the number of the participant and what time they arrive at a checkpoint is recorded.
 In this way, the progress of the participant is recorded.
 For Walk Control, this is vital information and allows the Club, GMRT and GREC to keep track of the participants.

 No. Participants are asked to use facilities before attending the event and be respectful on the hills as the Club has received permission from the landowners to hold the event on their farmlands.